[object Object]

 How to Become a Front-End Developer?

-Consider online learning platforms like Mimo to create a learning path that aligns with your goals and schedule.
+Consider online learning platforms like Mimo and its Front-End Development career path.
 You can explore it at your own pace and use it to create a competitive coding portfolio with real-life projects.

 How to Become a Back-End Developer?